Electrical and Computer Engineering

 Electrical Engineering at Merrimack

-At Merrimack College, we feature degrees accredited by ABET (Accreditation Board of Engineering and Technology).
+Our B.S. in Electrical Engineering is accredited by the Engineering Accreditation Commission of ABET http://www.abet.org.
 Our classes are small, with faculty dedicated to teaching and mentoring which facilitates active learning in lectures and laboratory courses.
 Our curriculum specializes in electrical and computer engineering, mathematics and science.

 Over 90% of Merrimack EE students have work experience by the time they graduate.
 Co-op offers many opportunities for EEs, along with the increased likelihood of job offers upon graduation due to strong resumes reflecting work experience.
 Raytheon and National Grid are examples of locations where our cooperative education students work full time.

-To accommodate students who work full time in industry, our department schedules EE lectures at 4:00 p.m. with laboratory sections at night.
+To accommodate students who work full time in industry, our department schedules some EE classes at 4:00 p.m or later.